 Statement

 My work originates with a temporary sculpture, moves through photography, and results in a painting.
 I rely on an expanded definition of painting that includes other mediums, used interchangeably and without hierarchy.
 The boundaries between mediums are resisted and erased.
+The process is a performative still life; the arrangements are assembled and rearranged until the elements sing.
+The scene is photographed and that image becomes the only archive.
+Printed onto canvas, the image is selectively painted with smooth layers.
+I move from analogue to digital and back again.

 Passing through an endless array of environments that vary greatly in intensity, I am changed by their collective impact.
 My work sorts this out by reclassifying these encounters as abstracted characterizations.